dbayardAWS/intro-data-lake/lab2/NewLab2b.md

 ## Grant Lake Formation permissions to Redshift

 * In another browser tab (leaving the Redshift query editor tab open for later), navigate to the Lake Formation console.
+You can right-click on this url [https://console.aws.amazon.com/lakeformation/home?region=us-east-1#dashboard](https://console.aws.amazon.com/lakeformation/home?region=us-east-1#dashboard).

 * Click on "Tables" under "Data catalog" on the left hand column of the Lake Formation console.